themrchas/vue-deploy-1/README.md

 https://stackoverflow.com/questions/74568152/use-bootstrap-css-and-other-global-css-in-vue-js-custom-elements

-npm run build -- --target wc --name v-money 'src/*.vue' --inline-vue
+npm run build -- --target wc --name v-money 'src/*.vue' --inlin stackoverflow - how to define styles for a vue component when registering a component